Shh25/Ansible-Devops/README.md

 ## Special Component

 For this we used [Grafana](https://prometheus.io/docs/visualization/grafana/).
-We installed Prometheus on DigitalOcean VM and Grafana on our build server which is available on your server at port 3000. </br>
+We installed Prometheus on DigitalOcean VM and Grafana on our build server which is available on the server at port 3000. </br>
-To monitor the application,
+To monitor the application:
 - Add virtual instance as the datasource to Grafana.
-- configure Grafana dashboard according to the metric you want to monitor.
+- Configure Grafana dashboard according to the metric you want to monitor.

 ## ScreenCast link